astropy/astropy/docs/timeseries/lombscargle.rst

            ylabel='magnitude',
            title='phased data at frequency={0:.2f}'.format(best_frequency))

-The best-fit model parameters can be computed with the :func:`~astropy.stats.LombScargle.model_parameters` method of the :class:`~astropy.stats.LombScargle` object at a given frequency:
+The best-fit model parameters can be computed with the :func:`~astropy.timeseries.LombScargle.model_parameters` method of the :class:`~astropy.timeseries.LombScargle` object at a given frequency:

 >>> theta = ls.model_parameters(best_frequency)
 >>> theta.round(2)